Benefits of Massage Therapy for Addiction Recovery

-During detox when the body is withdrawing from drugs or alcohol, most patients experience physical symptoms ranging from mild to severe, making the body uncomfortable or in pain.
+When the body is withdrawing from drugs or alcohol during detox, most patients experience physical symptoms ranging from mild to severe, making the body uncomfortable or pain.

 While the first few days and weeks are the most difficult, the rehabilitation period following detox is also a challenge as patients learn to manage their behaviors and emotions while still experiencing physical symptoms from time to time.